brown-bnc/bnc-user-manual/xnat/exporting-xnat-session-to-bids.md

 The previous command starts the `brownnbnc/xnat-tools` container. `-it` indicates that the container is interactive `--rm` tells docker to remove the container once it is done. `v` tells docker to map the local \(in your computer\) directory `bids_root_dir` to `/data/xnat/bids-export` inside of the container.
 We are also telling docker to launch the `xnat2bids` executable and we are passing the inputs to that executable.

-⚠️ **bids\_root\_dir:** The value that we pass to this input, corresponds to the value of the bids root directory as mapped inside of the container, which in our examble is `/data/xnat/bids-export`
+⚠️ **bids\_root\_dir:** The value that we pass to this input, corresponds to the value of the bids root directory as mapped inside of the container, which in our example is `/data/xnat/bids-export`

 ⚠️ **Correcting for misslabeled sequences at the scanner: `xnat2bids`** can take a `json` file with a dictionary of sequence names to correct/change.
 It is important to remember that the path passed is the pass **inside** of the container.
 In our previous example, the only shared location between the host and the container is: